Do I need to have the statistics prerequisite completed by the application deadline?

 When you apply, you will be asked to select a specialty area, which will largely determine your future as an advanced practice nurse.
-This is a critical decision and should be made with great care as you will not be allowed to change once you have been admitted to a given specialty.
+This is a critical decision and should be made with great care.
 As you can imagine, there is a tremendous difference in the specialty education of a nurse midwife compared to that of a gerontological clinical nurse specialist.
 It is essential that you research these different specialty areas thoroughly in advance, that you reflect carefully on your experience, personal interests, strengths, weaknesses, talents and inclinations so as to make the most informed decision possible.
 Each specialty area has its own dedicated webpage on this website that you can explore for detailed information.

 English was not my first language, but I completed my bachelor’s degree in the United States.
 Am I still required to take the Test of English as a Foreign Language (TOEFL)?

 Waivers of the TOEFL exam are reviewed on a case-by-case basis.
 Applicants may submit an appeal letter to the Office of Student Affairs.
 In the appeal letter, you must detail your use of English both in the academic setting and in your current and prior work experiences.
 Applicants are advised to submit this letter well in advance of the application deadline, so that in the event of a denied waiver, you have ample time to take the TOEFL exam and send your scores in to complete your application.
 Send your appeal letter to [email protected]

 How many days during the week am I required to be on campus?